rootzoll/konfetti-app/README.md

 ![alt tag](https://api.travis-ci.org/rootzoll/konfetti-app.svg?branch=master)

+IMPORTANT: We did a reboot of the KonfettiApp (Ionic3+Angular4+newDesign) - new code/repo here: https://github.com/konfetti-app/konfetti-app

 Its an app for neighborhood building thru a community todo list and a playful in-app currency called konfetti.

 Get updates and more infos on our facebook-page: https://www.facebook.com/konfetti4change